 Designing great learning experiences is what great teachers do.
 Educators have much to gain, and to offer, when they define their roles as creative work.
 Teachers, in particular, can keep their practice motivating by choosing an energizing definition of teaching— designing learning experiences for learners.

 Many people believe that teaching is about the “transfer of information”.
-This traditional model makes teaching a static, repetitive process in which the teacher is simply the pipeline between the sources of knowledge and the student destination.
+However, this traditional model makes teaching a static, repetitive process in which the teacher is simply the pipeline between the sources of knowledge and the student destination.
 This belief can lead teachers to design learning experiences which are boring.
 As a result students may be unwilling to apply serious effort to the learning.

 Designing Learning Experiences